Skip to Main Content

 adult mosquito control via a ULV ATVUltra-low volume (ULV) sprayers turn a liquid mosquito control product into an ultra-fine spray cloud or mist, made up of tiny droplets.
 A common reference point for ULV droplets is that 15 droplets could fit on the head of a pin!
 These droplets move through the air with the wind at the time of the application to make contact with flying adult mosquitoes.

 In order to be effective, the droplets need to make physical contact with the flying mosquito, so ULV applications usually start at dusk or dawn when local mosquito populations are most active.
 They do not have any residual effect – they work only at the time of treatment to quickly reduce mosquito populations.
-Once applied, the product begins to break down rapidly and dissipates 5 to 30 minutes later, depending on the formulation and weather conditions.

 How Much Product is Used During a Mosquito Control Treatment?